-You are invited to be in a research study (state what is being studied).
-Principal Investigator's Name, a graduate student in the College Name at Lipscomb University under the supervision of Advisor's Name, a faculty member in the Department/ College Name will lead this study.
-We asked you to be in this study because (state how and why the subject was selected).
+You are invited to participate in a research study investigating (state what is being studied).
+This study is being conducted by Principal Investigator's Name, a graduate student in the College Name at Lipscomb University under the supervision of Advisor's Name, a faculty member in the Department Name.
+You were selected as a possible participant in this research because (state how and why the subject was selected).
 Please read this form and ask questions before you agree to be in the study.